kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # D417.3   Flight termination system functional requirements

-\(a\) When a flight safety system terminates the flight of a vehicle because it has either violated a flight safety rule as defined in §417.113 or the vehicle inadvertently separates or destructs as described in section D417.11, a flight termination system must:
+\(a\) When a flight safety system terminates the flight of a vehicle because it has either violated a flight safety rule as defined in [[Volume 4/C Licensing/0417 Launch safety.md#§417.113   Launch safety rules.|§417.113]] or the vehicle inadvertently separates or destructs as described in section D417.11, a flight termination system must:

 \(1\) Render each propulsion system that has the capability of reaching a populated or other protected area, incapable of propulsion, without significant lateral or longitudinal deviation in the impact point.
 This includes each stage and any strap on motor or propulsion system that is part of any payload;